payalabs/scalajs-react-bridge/README.md

 # scalajs-react bridge

 A boilerplate-free way to make React components in the wild usable in [scalajs-react](https://github.com/japgolly/scalajs-react) apps.
-Write an object for each component, use one of the two provided macros, and start using it in a type-safe manner in scalajs-react apps.
+Write an object for each component, use one of the four provided macros, and start using it in a type-safe manner in scalajs-react apps.

 For example, to create a component corresponding to [react-tagsinput](https://github.com/olahol/react-tagsinput), define a class as follows: